What is GFCI Protection

 What is GFCI protection, and why do homeowners need to know about it?

 You’ll often know if your outlets have this protection from a simple glance.
 Nowadays, these features are commonplace, so you may not have given them a second thought.
-These outlets will have the Test and Reset button placed in between the outlet sockets.
+These outlets will usually have a “GFCI protected” sticker on them, or will have the Test and Reset button placed in between the outlet sockets.

 GFCI protection has only been around a few decades, so if you live in an older home, you may find that most of your outlets don’t have these square buttons where we would expect them today.
 This poses a dangerous risk (which we’ll tell you about in just a sec), and you should consider an electrical upgrade as soon as possible.